doghouch/dawgyimg/README.md

 ### Congratulations!

 The script should be installed and working.
-Modify config.php to your needs, and the background image is replaceable by changing `background.png` in the assets folder.
-Happy uploading!
+Modify config.php to your needs, and the ~~background image is replaceable by changing `background.png` in the assets folder.~~ Happy uploading!

 # Special thanks (version one)
 @trewq on LET (optimization)

-@Riz on LET (minor sanitation issues)
+@Riz on LET (sanitation issues)